Upstatement/ups-public-library/src/entries/what-is-html.md

 ---
 layout: layouts/entry/index.njk
-title: Intro to HTML
+title: What is HTML?
-date: 2020-12-04
+date: 2020-12-11
 tags:
   - html
   - basic
+nextEntryTitle: HTML Elements
 ---

 HTML, or Hypertext Markup Language, is what we use to add content to websites.
 It's a simple language with only a few rules, but it's also the backbone of a website.

 ## How HTML Works

-Fundamentally, HTML is composed of three parts: Elements, Content, and Attributes.
+Fundamentally, HTML is composed of three parts: elements, content, and attributes.

 ### Elements